Allisterh/SVAR-bsvar/README.md

 You must have [cmdstanr](https://mc-stan.org/cmdstanr/) installed (and properly set-up) on your computer before installing the package.
 However...

-**IMPORTANT: For now, cmdstan versions 2.30.2 and up do not work with the package, but you must use older release.**
+**IMPORTANT: For now, cmdstan versions 2.32.1 and up do not work with the package, so you must use older release (but not older than 2.29.0)**

 Thus, in setting up [cmdstanr](https://mc-stan.org/cmdstanr/) you may follow the instructions in [here](https://mc-stan.org/cmdstanr/articles/cmdstanr.html), but with the exception of **NOT** installing the latest version of cmdstan.
 If you're getting confused and just came here for an easy-to-use R-package, don't you worry, you may just follow the instructions below and soon all these unpleasant technicalities will be over and done with.